sunfounder/ultimate-sensor-kit/docs/source/components_basic/15-component_max30102.rst

    The essential libraries are imported, the sensor object is instantiated, and global variables for data management are set.

    .. note::
-      To install library, use the Arduino Library Manager and search for **"SparkFun MAX3010x"** and install the library.
+      To install the library, use the Arduino Library Manager and search for **"SparkFun MAX3010x"** and install it.

    .. code-block:: arduino